1. What is Academy/Select soccer?

 Yes.
 Teams are required to do at least one pre season and one post season tournament each season.
 So with two seasons, this means a minimum of four tournaments per calendar year.
 Some higher level teams attend more than four tournaments.

-12. What is the financial cost of being on a Select team for a year?
+12. What is the financial cost of being on an Academy/Select team for a year?

 It varies, depending on age group and team level and the number of tournaments that the team goes to.
-Please see our Policies & Procedures here.
+Please see our Academy/Select Fees here.

 The participation fee covers fields, insurance, practices, professional coaches and referees, during the regular season as well as the mandatory team camp.